 Sub-regions in the Central LHIN

-By looking at care patterns through a smaller, more local lens, the Central LHIN will be able to better identify and respond to community needs and ensure that patients across the entire LHIN have access to the care they need, when and where they need it.
+Sub-regions enable a more focused approach to assessing the distinct health needs and service capacity in local communities and allow the community and providers to share dialogue on local circumstances and issues.
+By looking at care patterns through a smaller, more local lens, system planners are able to better identify and respond to community needs and be able to ensure that patients across the entire LHIN have access to the care they need, when and where they need it.
 This includes the needs of Francophone Ontarians, Indigenous communities, newcomers and other individuals and groups within the Central LHIN whose health care needs are unique and who often experience challenges accessing and navigating the health care system.

 - North York West